nandu1109-png/memory_match-game/README.md

-# 📘 STAFF MANAGEMENT SYSTEM (C Programming)
+# 🧠 MEMORY MATCH GAME (C Programming)

 ## 📄 ABSTRACT
-The **Staff Management System** is a terminal-based application written in **C** that allows users to manage staff or employee records efficiently.
-The system provides core functionalities such as adding new staff details, viewing records, searching by ID, updating information, and deleting staff entries.
-All data is stored persistently in a **binary file (staff.txt)**, ensuring it remains available across program runs.
+The **Memory Match Game** is an interactive terminal-based game written in **C**, where the player attempts to match hidden card pairs on a 4×4 grid.
+Each round, the player selects two card positions using row and column coordinates.
+If both cards match, they remain visible; otherwise, they flip back.
+The objective is to successfully match all 8 pairs.

-This project demonstrates key C programming concepts such as **structures, file handling, control flow, and modular programming**, making it ideal for beginners, students, and small-scale administrative purposes.
+This project demonstrates key programming concepts such as **arrays, loops, randomization, conditional logic, and input validation**, making it ideal for beginners and students.

 ---

 # ✨ FEATURES

 ## Core Functionalities
-- ➕ Add new staff records (ID, Name, Age, Designation, Salary)
-- 📋 Display all staff records in a clean tabular format
-- 🔍 Search for staff using their unique ID
-- ✏️ Update existing staff information
-- ❌ Delete staff records
-- 💾 Persistent data storage using a binary file (`staff.txt`)
-- 🖥️ Fully terminal-based, menu-driven interface
-- 👨‍💻 Beginner-friendly implementation using functions and structures
+- 🎮 4×4 grid game board (16 cards, 8 matching pairs)
+- 🔀 Cards are randomly shuffled every game start
+- 🖱️ Player selects two cards using coordinates
+- ✔ Prevents selecting already revealed cards
-- ⚙️ Auto-creation of data file if it does not exist
+- 🔁 Cards flip back if not matched
+- 🔢 Displays matched pair count after every turn
+- 🖥 Fully terminal-based experience
+- 🧩 Simple and beginner-friendly logic
-- ⚠️ Basic error handling for invalid inputs and missing files
+- ⚠ Basic error handling for invalid input

 ---